 - Get summaries of team and player production from the previous year

 - Check out early player rankings and cheat sheets to begin draft preparation

-Fantasy football magazines are packed with actionable NFL data, but they are usually light on fantasy football theory.
-If you're looking for more of a guide on fantasy football and draft strategy, check out my articles that revels the best fantasy football guide of 2018
+Fantasy football magazines are packed with useful player data, but they are typically light on theory.
+If you're looking for a more in-depth guide, finding a fantasy football book that focuses on strategy may be a good idea.

 In this article, I'll discuss why these fantasy football draft magazines can be so helpful to those of us who need a quick refresher on the changing NFL landscape.
 I'll follow this with five fantasy football magazine reviews, detailing how they can help you fill in those knowledge gaps so you can draft with confidence.

 In closing, I'll crown the best fantasy football magazine for the 2018 season and explain why it should be your draft guide of choice heading into this NFL season.